-Scott has conducted with opera companies and symphony orchestras throughout the country including the Opera Company of Boston, the Hawaii Opera Theater, Wolf Trap, the New York City Opera, and the symphony orchestras of Atlanta, Alabama, Colorado, and Greenville, as well as the Mormon Tabernacle Choir.
+As Associate Conductor and Artistic Administrator of the Opera Company of Boston, he worked alongside that company’s pioneering founder Sarah Caldwell from 1975-1981, conducting over 200 performances.
+Scott has also conducted opera companies and symphony orchestras throughout the country including the Hawaii Opera Theater, Wolf Trap, the New York city Opera, and the symphony orchestras of Atlanta, Alabama, Colorado, and Greenville, as well as the Mormon Tabernacle Choir.
 He conducted for the Kennedy Center Honors in 1991, and the Atlanta Olympic Games in 1996.
 With the Atlanta Symphony Orchestra and Chorus he led the American premiere of Philip Glass’ The Canyon.
-He made his European debut conducting Le Nozze di Figaro at Prague’s Theater of the Estates in the Czech Republic.
+He made his European debut conducting Le Nozze di Figaro in the Czech Republic at Prague’s Theater of the Estates.

 William Fred Scott is a native of Thomasville, Georgia and a cum laude graduate of Georgetown University’s School of Foreign Service.
 He has received considerable recognition in Atlanta for his deep personal commitment to the arts, the community, and education, receiving awards from the Metro Atlanta Chamber of Commerce and Public Broadcasting Atlanta.
 He first encountered Chanticleer in 1994, when he conducted Chanticleer and the Atlanta Symphony Orchestra in a program of music of the Mexican Baroque.